 Second Floor - This floor houses the Periodical Collection, the Theological Collection (BL-BZ), the Theological Collection Oversize, Study Rooms, the Educational Resource Room, another AV Room, and Public Restrooms.
 A copy machine and computer terminals are also located on this floor.

 Periodical Collection - The Periodical Collection is divided into two sections.
-The Periodical Display wing houses current issues of journals, magazines, newsletters, and newspapers on display and A-EK (by title) of the bound collection.
+The Periodical Display wing houses current issues of journals, magazines, newsletters, and newspapers on display and A-EPISE (by title) of the bound collection.
 The remainder of the bound collection is housed in the main area of the floor beginning at the front of the building and reading left to right.
 Periodicals do not circulate.
 Not all titles are on display or in the stacks.
 If you are unable to locate a title or issue, please speak with a member of the Library staff.